aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-image-rendering/_index.md

 - Create an instance of the `Bitmap` class.
 - Initialize the `Graphics` object from the created bitmap.
-- Use the `Color.FromArgb` method with the alpha channel parameter.
+- Use the `Color.fromArgb()` method with the alpha channel parameter.
 - Save the output in any desired image format.

-{{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-Rendering-AlphaBlending-AlphaBlending.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Rendering-AlphaBlending-AlphaBlending.java" >}}

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/Rendering/AlphaBlending_out.png" alt="Alpha Blending" width="500" />